 Monitor and record the ammonia injection rate in gallons per hour.

-Prior to startup of EUs 50 through 59a, the Permittee shall identify parameters and practices that constitute proper SCR operation and maintenance to comply with the emission limitation conditions of this permit.
+Prior to startup of EUs 50 through 59a, the Permittee shall identify parameters and practices that constitute proper SoLoNOx and SCR operation and maintenance to comply with the emission limitation conditions of this permit.
 The Permittee shall include these operational and maintenance parameters and practices in the KNO O&M list of procedures.
 As a minimum, these shall include manufacturers’ operating instructions, normal operating parameters, and preventive maintenance procedures.
 The Permittee shall keep the operational and maintenance parameters and practices within KNO’s O&M procedural library up to date to the extent that they relate to EUs 50 through 59a.
 The Permittee shall keep the O&M procedures readily available for review by the Department upon request.

 Report the results of the source test to the Department in accordance with Condition 66, including the information from Condition 17.2d.